LJFloor/PostNLApi/README.md

 }
 ```

-> Note: PostNL has a [list of product codes](https://developer.postnl.nl/docs/#/http/reference-data/product-codes) to fill in the `ProductCodeLivery` field.
+> Note: PostNL has a [list of product codes](https://developer.postnl.nl/docs/#/http/reference-data/product-codes) to fill in the `ProductCodeDelivery` field.

 ## Multicollo